Quadratic algebras associated to permutation idempotent solutions of the YBE: Preliminaries

 \begin{rmk} Let $(X,r)$ be quadratic set.
 Then $r$ obeys the YBE, that is $(X,r)$ is a braided set {\em iff} the following three conditions hold for all $x,y,z \in X$:

 The map $r$ is idempotent, $r^2=r$, \emph{iff}

 \end{rmk}

 \begin{convention} As a notational tool, we shall identify the sets $X^{\times m}$ of ordered $m$-tuples, $m \geq 2,$ and $X^m,$ the set of all monomials of length $m$ in the free monoid $\asX$.
-We shall use also notation $\cdot r(x,y):= xy$.
 Sometimes for simplicity we shall write $r(xy)$ instead of $r(x,y)$. \end{convention}

 \begin{dfn} \cite{GI04, GIM08} To each finite quadratic set $(X,r)$ we associate canonically algebraic objects generated by $X$ with quadratic relations $\Re =\Re(r)$ naturally determined as

 as equalities in $X\times X$.
 The monoid $S =S(X, r) = \langle X ; \; \Re(r) \rangle$ with a set of generators $X$ and a set of defining relations $ \Re(r)$ is called \emph{the monoid associated with $(X, r)$}.
 For an arbitrary fixed field $\k$, \emph{the} $\k$-\emph{algebra associated with} $(X ,r)$ is defined as